Top 10 Sports Stars Born In Michigan

 7. Jerome Bettis

-Only a few players get the chance to end their NFL career winning the Super Bowl, and that’s exactly how Hall of Famer Jerome Bettis called time on his NFL career.
+Only a few players get the chance to end their NFL career by winning the Super Bowl, and that’s exactly how Hall of Famer Jerome Bettis called time on his NFL career.

 Jerome Bettis